1suancaiyu/blog/st_gcn.md

 RGB to 18 joints (x,y,c) by OpenPose
 2D coordinates (x,y) and c: confidence scores

-?
+## ?
 For the multi-person
-cases, we select 2 people with the highest average joint confidence in each clip, if there is only one person so all stuck 0 ?
+cases, we select 2 people with the highest average joint confidence in each clip.
+So if there is only one person in the frame, the another pad 0 ?
 #### shape
 ```
 train_data.npy